-If you don’t know your score or the factors that help and hurt your score, I encourage you to give myFICO’s free trial of Score Watch a try.
-You get free access to your FICO score, and it will show you the factors from your credit report that are most affecting your score.
+If you don’t know your score or the factors that help and hurt your score, I encourage you to give myFICO’s Score Watch a try.
+It will show you the factors from your credit report that are most affecting your score.
 This information may help to put into better context Tom’s interview.

 Things Covered in this Episode

 - Buying a Home or Refinancing a Mortgage: We discuss the score you need to qualify for a mortgage and how your FICO score affects the mortgage rate you’ll receive.